Recorded Books: Sales and operations

-Although Recorded Books is not a public company, they have released some operations and sales figures over the years that provide a sense of the company's growth and size.
+Although Recorded Books was not a public company prior to its 2017 acquisition, they released some operations and sales figures over the years that provide a sense of the company's growth and size.

 According to a 2004 article, most of Recorded Books' 330 employees were based in Maryland, with 15 staff in New York, 15 in the United Kingdom and a number of sales representatives around the United States.
 Studio director Claudia Howard who had been with the company since 1984 oversaw operations.

 In a 1989 newspaper article, it was reported that Recorded Books had about 450 titles in its catalog, versus about 2,500 from its main competitor Books on Tape (BoT), but that Recorded Books focused more on the quality of its sound recordings than BoT did.
 Six years later in a 1995 article, it was reported Recorded Books had produced 1,600 books.
 In 2004, it was reported that of Recorded Books' 800 new unabridged titles per year, 650 are released to libraries/schools/mail order/rental.
 Fifty of those 650 titles are made available for the retail sales market.
 Of the 800 new titles, 150 titles are sold only into the U.K. market.
 First quarter 2004 had more than $16 million in net sales.
 In January 2014, a press release said Recorded Books had over 13,500 audiobook titles.
 In January 2015, after the acquisition of Tantor Media, Recorded Books a catalog of more than 22,000 titles.
 In August 2015, after the acquisition by Shamrock Advisors, the company reported publishing 3,000 new books annually with catalog of 25,000 titles.

-Services and products

-The Modern Scholar was a series of lectures that competed with The Great Courses series by The Teaching Company.

-In 2014, Recorded Books announced that it will become the exclusive distributor of The Great Courses CD and DVD titles to U.S. and Canadian public libraries.

-RB Digital offers libraries access to ebooks.

-Zinio is a multi-platform distribution service for digital magazines.

-IndieFlix is a streaming movie service.